 Most students take out institutional or government loans, because they tend to have lower interest rates and more flexible repayment options than private loans.
 Loans from the federal government can be subsidized or unsubsidized.
 Subsidized loans do not accrue interest during school, while unsubsidized loans begin accruing interest at the time the loan is issued.
 If students do no qualify for enough federal loans to cover the cost of tuition, some take out private loans.
 Parents can also take out ParentPLUS loans, which are government loans for parents who are helping their children pay for college.

 The Free Application for Federal Student Aid (FAFSA) helps colleges determine how much financial need students and their familes have, so they can offer a financial aid package that meets, or come close to meeting, their need.
-For more information on Washington State University financial aid, keep reading, or visit their financial aid website.
+For more information on WSU financial aid, keep reading, or visit their financial aid website.

 Some students may receive grants and scholarships to help pay for college.
 Unlike loans, scholarships and grants do not have to be paid back.

-In 2021, Washington State University awarded 11,316 need-based scholarships to students, giving away total of $105,051,864 to help students with financial need cover the cost of school.
-An additional $22,143,848 in merit-based scholarship money was awarded to students without demonstrated financial need.
+In 2022, WSU awarded 10,882 need-based scholarships to students, giving away total of $110.3 million to help students with financial need cover the cost of school.
+An additional $20.41 million in merit-based scholarship money was awarded to students without demonstrated financial need.

 The net price of college is the actual cost of attending a school for one year.
 Net cost is calculated by subtracting any scholarships, grants or other aid that does not need to be paid back from the total cost.
 Student loans are not part of the calculation, because they need to be repaid.

-Now that we have a sense of the total estimated costs for Washington State University students, we can subtract the average financial aid package to find the estimated net cost.
+Now that we have a sense of the total estimated costs for WSU students, we can subtract the average financial aid package to find the estimated net cost.
 Net cost can vary depending on a students’ need and the financial aid award received.

 When considering whether a school fits your budget, it is important to consider the estimated net cost, not just the sticker price of tuition.
 Often, schools with the highest tuition also offer the most generous aid packages, so estimate your net cost before eliminating a school because it does fit your budget.

-The average amount of financial aid received by a full-time first year student with demonstrated need at Washington State University was $13,596 in 2021.
-By substracting the average financial aid package from the estimated costs, we get a number that may make the cost of Washington State University seem more manageable.
+The average amount of financial aid received by a full-time first year student with demonstrated need at WSU was $13,721 in 2022.
+By substracting the average financial aid package from the estimated costs, we get a number that may make the cost of WSU seem more manageable.

 |Estimated Net Cost for Full-Time Students|

-What will attending Washington State University really cost you?
+What will attending WSU really cost you?
 The answer depends on several factors.

-As of 2011, colleges are required to have a net price calculator on their website to help prospective students and their families get a better idea of the actual cost of attending that school, based on their financial situation.
-You can find the Washington State University's net cost calculator on their website.
+As of 2011, colleges are required to have a net price calculator on their website to help prospective students and their families understand the actual cost of attending that school, based on their financial situation.
+You can find the WSU's net cost calculator on their website.

 Some students choose to use payment plans to make the cost of tuition fit more comfortably in their budget.